Council tax hardship fund

 Before you make a request, make sure you have the following information:

-- your unique ID number as provided by NHS Test and Trace
+- your unique ID number as provided by NHS Test and Trace, or evidence of your child/young person needing to self-isolate for the parent/guardian payment

 - National Insurance number